 Bodily injury cases are serious matters.
-They often involve grave Personal Injury, permanent disability and even death.
-Survivors depend on the financial recovery they receive to cover their medical costs, replace permanently lost income, and to compensate for mental anguish, pain and suffering.
-Without a qualified, experienced Personal Injury attorney, your odds of recovering fair and reasonable compensation, for your injuries and losses, goes down dramatically.
+They often involve grave personal injury, permanent disability and even death.
+Survivors depend on the financial recovery they receive to cover their medical costs, replace lost income, and to compensate for mental anguish, pain and suffering.
+Without a qualified, experienced personal injury attorney, your odds of recovering fair and reasonable compensation, for your injuries and losses, goes down dramatically.

-This includes not only establishing liability for the crash in question, but also documenting and establishing the financial and personal injury losses and damages (i.e. medical bills, wage loss, pain and suffering and loss of society and companionship) to maximize the amount of your ultimate monetary recovery.
+Not only do Murphy & Pressentin attorneys establish liability for the crash in question, but we also document and establish the financial and personal injury losses and damages (i.e. medical bills, wage loss, pain and suffering, and loss of society and companionship) to maximize the amount of your ultimate monetary recovery.

 Choose an attorney who handles only injury cases.

 You wouldn’t see a foot doctor if you had a heart problem, so why would you hire a lawyer who doesn’t concentrate on personal injury cases?
 Your lawyer should be able to accurately assess the merits of your personal injury case, approximate its monetary value, and determine the best strategy for pursuing a recovery.
 He or she should have extensive experience in the field.
 Further, because landmark cases can change the legal landscape, your lawyer should be one who keeps current with the latest developments in personal injury law.

 Choose an injury attorney experienced in dealing with insurance companies.

 Insurance adjusters are trained professionals who are skilled in the art of defeating or reducing the value of personal injury claims.
 The insurance adjusters and their lawyers will seek to pay out the least amount possible to settle your case.
 Therefore, choosing a personal injury lawyer with a proven track record of successful negotiations is essential.